XueruiWangTUD/XueruiWangTUD.github.io/content/publication/F16_INDI_SMC/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*﻿Journal of Guidance, Control, and Dynamics, 2019, 42*"
+publication: "*﻿Journal of Guidance, Control, and Dynamics, 2019, Vol 42*"
 publication_short: In *JGCD*

-abstract: ﻿As a sensor-based control method, incremental nonlinear dynamic inversion (INDI) has been applied to various aerospace systems and has shown desirable robust performance against aerodynamic model uncertainties.
-However, its previous derivation based on the time scale separation principle has some limitations.
-There is also a need for stability and robustness analysis for INDI.
-Therefore, this paper reformulates the INDI control law without using the time scale separation principle and generalizes it for systems with arbitrary relative degree, with consideration ofthe internal dynamics.
-The stability of the closed-loop system in the presence of external disturbances is analyzed using Lyapunov methods and nonlinear system perturbation theory.
-Moreover, the robustness of the closed-loop system against regular and singular perturbations is analyzed.
-Finally, this reformulated INDI control law is verified by a Monte Carlo simulation for an aircraft command tracking problem in the presence of external disturbances and model uncertainties.
+abstract: This paper proposes a novel control framework that combines the recently reformulated incremental nonlinear dynamic inversion with (higher-order) sliding-mode controllers/observers, for generic multi-input/multi-output nonlinear systems, named incremental sliding-mode control.
+As compared to the widely used approach that designs (higher-order) sliding-mode controllers/observers based on nonlinear dynamic inversion, the proposed incremental framework can further reduce the uncertainties while requiring less model knowledge.
+Because the uncertainties are reduced in the incremental framework, theoretical analyses demonstrate that the incremental sliding-mode control can passively resist a wider range of perturbations with reduced minimum possible control/observer gains.
+These merits are validated via numerical simulations for aircraft command tracking problems, in the presence of sudden actuator faults and structural damage.

 # Summary.
 An optional shortened abstract.
-summary: This paper proposes an incremental control framework, and analyzes the closed-loop stability and robustness in the Lyapunov sense.
+summary: ﻿This paper proposes a novel control framework that combines the recently reformulated incremental nonlinear dynamic inversion with (higher-order) sliding-mode controllers/observers, for generic multi-input/multi-output nonlinear systems, named incremental sliding-mode control.

 tags:
 # - Source Themes
 featured: false